-Tell your child to listen carefully as you read 3 words and encourage them to tell you which word that does not have the same final sound, e.g. you say, 'Dog, Log, Bed' then ask, 'Which one does not rhyme?'
+Tell your child to listen carefully as you read 3 words and encourage them to tell you which word that does not the same end sound, e.g. you say, 'Dog, Log, Bed' then ask, 'Which one does not rhyme?'
 Your child should be able to answer, 'Bed.'
-Say these words slowly emphasising the final sound, e.g. 'd-og, l-og, b-ed'.
-Here are some examples for you to read aloud slowly...
+Say these words slowly emphasising the end sound, e.g. 'd-og, l-og, b-ed'.
+Here are some example to get you started...